top of page

 5. Respect Load and Recovery During Ski Trips

 Consecutive full days on snow create cumulative load.
 Ski fitness must account for volume, not just intensity.
+Practical strategies include:

-• Maintain hydration and nutrition
+• Maintaining hydration and nutrition

-• Use recovery strategies between days
+• Using recovery strategies between days

 This is especially important for skiers returning from injury or long breaks.

-Who Should Be Most Proactive?
+Who Should Be Most Proactive in Injury Prevention?

 Injury prevention is particularly important for: